Homepage > Can You Sue a Restaurant for Food Poisoning?

 The symptoms you experience will depend on the type of pathogen that is causing your food poisoning.
 However, common symptoms include nausea, vomiting, diarrhea, fever, stomach cramps, and upset stomach.

 Suppose a restaurant fails to meet all health codes and follow federal laws.
-In that case, that failure alone may be seen as negligence, leaving them liable for your damages.
+In that case, the failure alone may be considered negligence, making them liable for your damages.

-Food facilities must comply with the requirements for risk-based preventative controls mandated by the FDA Food Safety Modernization Act (FSMA) and the Current Good Manufacturing Practices (CGMPs).
+Food facilities must comply with the requirements for risk-based preventive controls mandated by the FDA’s Food Safety Modernization Act (FSMA) and the Current Good Manufacturing Practice (CGMPs) regulations.
 Those rules require food facilities to have a food safety plan in place that analyzes hazards and risk-based preventative controls to minimize and prevent dangers to consumers.

 In addition to these federal regulations, every state has a restaurant health code.
-These codes have rules regarding safe refrigeration temperatures, hand washing, and more.
+These codes include rules on safe refrigeration temperatures, handwashing, and more.

 Food poisoning cases against restaurants can be complex.
-The restaurant may deny your claim and try to avoid paying you what you deserve.
-Our food poisoning lawyers can help build a solid case to get you the compensation you deserve.
+The restaurant may deny your claim and attempt to avoid paying you what you are entitled to.
+Our food poisoning lawyers can help build a strong case to get you the compensation you deserve.

 Contact OFT Food Safety & Injury Lawyers at 888-828-7087 for a free consultation.